 What is the role of course representatives and how do I volunteer?

-There is a short description about being a course rep on the For Students webpages.
+There is a short description about being a course rep here.

 Are there any societies I can join for the school/programme?

-As the IFY leads to many different areas of study within the University of Leeds, there is no single perfect society for an IFY student.
-However, there are over 300 clubs and societies, covering a range of subject areas and interests that you can choose from: https://welcome.luu.org.uk/clubs-societies.
+As the IFY leads to many different areas of study within the University of Leeds, there is not just one society for an IFY student.
+There are, in fact, over 300 clubs and societies, covering a range of subject areas and interests that you can choose from: https://welcome.luu.org.uk/clubs-societies.